Skip to main content

 Step 2: Configure the browser

 After installing the agent, configure browsers to enable Redtrust certificate management.
-Repeat this for every browser and device that requires certificates.
+Follow the steps defined in How to configure your browser.

 Step 3: Verify the installation

-Test the installation by uploading and using a certificate.
-Follow this tutorial.
+Test the installation by uploading and using a certificate, as explained in the initial configuration tutorial.

 Troubleshooting